 Clark County Ohio assistance programs.

 There are many charities, churches, and government programs that help low income families in Clark County or those residents with a financial challenge.
 Find where to apply at, and how to get, everything from one time rent help to grants for paying energy bills, medical or dental care, and free food in Clark County.
 There are also social services, job training programs, and other resources available.
+Even locate work from home jobs or career training services.

 Help paying delinquent mortgage, rent and utility bills